-During the year ended December 31, 2020, the Company issued to Treasury warrants to purchase 370,720 shares of the Company's common stock as part of the CARES Act payroll support.
-The warrants were issued with an exercise price of \$28.38 per share for a five-year term from the date of issuance.
-The weighted average grant-date fair value of these warrants issued to Treasury was estimated at \$13.57 per share using the Black-Scholes option pricing model.
+In 2020 and 2021, the Company issued to Treasury warrants to purchase shares of the Company's common stock under the Payroll Support Programs and Secured Loan.
+The warrants have a five-year term from the date of issuance.
+The weighted average grant-date fair value of these warrants was estimated using the Black-Scholes option pricing model.
+The Company did not issue any warrants for the years ended December 31, 2023 and 2022.